DealTrack includes a replicate scheme function that can either be triggered manually by a user or automatically by the system.

 When you click the Replicate button on the scheme management page (as shown below), you will be prompted to choose whether you wish to replicate to the current period or to the next period.

 When replicating to current period the scheme will be replicated as a proposal by default.
-When replicating to next period you will have the option to choose whether to replicates as either a proposal or an active scheme.
+When replicating to next period you will have the option to choose whether to replicate as either a proposal or an active/interim scheme.

 The next period option is only available for schemes which span a whole number of months.
 This does not necessarily require that the scheme start and end dates coincide with month start and end dates.
 The simplest version of next period replication is for a whole month.